opensearch-project/documentation-website/_search-plugins/search-pipelines/neural-sparse-query-two-phase-processor.md

 :--- | :--- | :---
 `enabled` | Boolean | Controls whether the two-phase processor is enabled.
 Default is `true`.
 `two_phase_parameter` | Object | A map of key-value pairs representing the two-phase parameters and their associated values.
 You can specify the value of `prune_ratio`, `expansion_rate`, `max_window_size`, or any combination of these three parameters.
 Optional.
 `two_phase_parameter.prune_ratio` | Float | A ratio that represents how to split the high-weight tokens and low-weight tokens.
-The threshold is the token's max score * prune_ratio.
+The threshold is the token's maximum score multiplied by its `prune_ratio`.
 Valid range is [0,1].
 Default is `0.4`
-`two_phase_parameter.expansion_rate` | Float | A rate that specifies how many documents will be fine-tuned during the second phase.
-The second phase doc number equals query size (default 10) * expansion rate.
+`two_phase_parameter.expansion_rate` | Float | The rate at which documents will be fine-tuned during the second phase.
+The second-phase document number equals the query size (default is 10) multiplied by its expansion rate.
 Valid range is greater than 1.0.
 Default is `5.0`
 `two_phase_parameter.max_window_size` | Int | A limit number of the two-phase fine-tune documents.
 Valid range is greater than 50.
 Default is `10000`.
 `tag` | String | The processor's identifier.
 Optional.
 `description` | String | A description of the processor.
 Optional.